 • TARMEKO METALL OÜ

-- is the local market leader in producing different fully automated colour and shot peening lines design, installing and startup.
-The company's key strengths are high quality, versatile skills, flexibility and fast lead times.
+- the local market leader in producing different fully automated colour and shot peening lines design, installing and startup.
+The company's key strengths were high quality, versatile skills, flexibility and fast lead times.

 • TARMEKO KV OÜ

 - is a company, which deals with real estate management.
 Tarmeko KV owns the other Tarmeko group factories.